 Pace yourself – keep an eye on the time.

 You’ll have three hours to complete the 125-question multiple-choice exam for the Interior Design Fundamentals Exam.
 One hundred questions count towards your grade for the IDFX; 25 questions are experimental questions that don’t count towards your score.
-So with 180 minutes to take 125 questions, that’s 1.44 minutes/question.
+But you won’t know which are which, so give all questions your best shot.

 The Interior Design Professional Exam is a four-hour multiple-choice exam.
 You will take 150 scored questions and an additional 25 experimental unscored questions for the IDPX.
 At 240 minutes for 175 questions, that’s 1.37 minutes /question.